-Description of the Health Information Privacy Code Summary of personal information Assessment of compliance Risk analysis privacy principle (HIPC) rules involved, use and process to manage 1 Principle 1 - Purpose of the collection of personal information Only collect personal information if you really need it.
-Rule 1 - Purpose of Collection of Health Information Health information must not be collected by any health agency unless: (a) the information is collected for a lawful purpose connected with a function or activity of the health agency; and (b) the collection of the information is necessary for that purpose.
-The information is required for the PHOs, DHBs and Commission to undertake the patient experience survey to monitor and improve the quality of their services.
-Without the information we would be unable to seek and report patient feedback through an electronic, cloud based means that ensures low cost and administration.
-This process does not involve the collection of any information that is not required to complete the patient experience survey.
+Description of the privacy principle Health Information Privacy Code (HIPC) rules Summary of personal information involved, use and process to manage Assessment of compliance Risk analysis 1 Principle 1 - Purpose of the collection of personal information Only collect personal information if you really need it.
+Rule 1 - Purpose of collection of health information Health information must not be collected by any health agency unless: (a) the information is collected for a lawful purpose connected with a function or activity of the health agency; and (b) the collection of the information is necessary for that purpose.
+The information is required for PHOs, DHBs and the Commission to undertake the patient experience survey to monitor and improve the quality of their services.
+Without the information, we would be unable to seek and report patient feedback through an electronic, cloud-based means that ensures low cost and administration.
+This process does not involve the collection of any information that is not required to complete the patient experience survey (PES).
 We consider that this proposal meets the requirements of this privacy principle and this HIPC rule.
-The PES process collects only information that is required to complete the required PES and meet the PHO, DHB and Commission legislative requirements.
+The PES process collects only information that is required to complete the relevant PES and meet the PHO, DHB and Commission legislative requirements.
 2 Principle 2 - Source of personal information Get it directly from the people concerned wherever possible.
-Rule 2 - Source of Health Information (1) Where a health agency collects health information, the health agency must collect the information directly from the individual concerned.
+Rule 2 - Source of health information (1) Where a health agency collects health information, the health agency must collect the information directly from the individual concerned.
 There are a range of exceptions allowed for agencies under the HIPC.
-Rule 2, exception 2(g) enables (g) that the information: (i) will not be used in a form in which the individual concerned is identified; (ii) will be used for statistical purposes and will not be published in a form that could reasonably be expected to identify the individual concerned; or (iii) will be used for research purposes (for which approval by an ethics committee, if required, has been given) and will not be published in a form that could reasonably be expected to identify the individual concerned.
-For the purposes of the PES the non- clinical patient information required to send the survey and report the results is collected by: - the DHB directly from the patient and provided to Ipsos through a SFTP.
-DHBs, through their privacy statements and other notices, advise patients their contact information may be used to monitor quality. - the practice directly from the patient and provided to the NES database.
-All practices data (only that required for the survey) is then provided by NES to Ipsos through a SFTP.
+Rule 2, exception 2(g) enables (g) that the information: (i) will not be used in a form in which the individual concerned is identified; (ii) will be used for statistical purposes and will not be published in a form that could reasonably be expected to identify the individual concerned; or (iii) will be used for research purposes (for which approval by an ethics committee, if For the purposes of the PES, the non-clinical patient information required to send the survey and report the results is collected by: • the DHB directly from the patient and provided to Ipsos through an SFTP.
+DHBs, through their privacy statements and other notices, advise patients their contact information may be used to monitor quality • the practice directly from the patient and provided to the NES database.
+All practices' data (only that required for the survey) is then provided by NES to Ipsos through an SFTP.
 Practices, through their privacy statements and other notices, advise patients their contact information may be used to monitor quality.
-The information provided by the either the practice, NES or DHB will not be used in a form in which the individual concerned is identified; will be used for statistical purposes and will not be published in a form that could reasonably be expected to identify the individual concerned.
-We consider that this proposal meets the requirements of this privacy principle and this HIPC rule.
-We believe that our agency meets the exception stated in the HIPC, rule 2.
-2 (g) and consider the privacy risks associated with secondary collection for PES low.
+The information provided by the either the practice, NES or DHB will not be used in a form in which the We consider that this proposal meets the requirements of this privacy principle and this HIPC rule.
+We believe that our agency meets the exception stated in HIPC rule 2, 2(g) and consider the privacy risks associated with secondary collection for PES to be low.